Skip links

 in Tags

-Passage of Flaugergues’ Comet, also mentioned by Tolstoy in “War and Peace”.
+Passage of Flaugergues’ Comet, also mentioned by Tolstoy in “War and Peace.”
 It passed in 1811.
-It should pass again in the year 4800.
+It is expected to pass again in the year 4800.

 3573